ashrafulparan2/ashrafulparan2.github.io/_pages/about.md

 ## <font color="#8174A0"> Updates </font>
 <div style="height: 400px; overflow: auto;">
 <pre>
+<span style="color:rgb(137, 103, 179)">22 Dec,24</span> Our paper has been awarded the "Best Paper Award" at the  27th International Conference on Computer and Information Technology (ICCIT 2024).
 <span style="color:rgb(137, 103, 179)">28 Nov,24</span> One paper accepted at the  27th International Conference on Computer and Information Technology (ICCIT 2024).
 <span style="color:rgb(137, 103, 179)">22 Sep,24</span> Just received my certificate and plaque for being a top 15 finalist in the <a href="https://www.bdhonda.com/yes-award">Honda YES Award!</a>
 <span style="color:rgb(137, 103, 179)">Aug 29,24</span> Virtually attended The 62nd Annual Meeting of the Association for Computational Linguistics (ACL 2024)!